 Tina Sendlhofer is an affiliated researcher at Misum at the Stockholm School of Economics.
 Her research interests are in business ethics and the organising of sustainability.
 Her main research revolves around organisations and their contribution to a sustainable society.
-In particular, she is interested in micro-level mechanisms that drive sustainability.

 She has an international background, studying and working in Europe, North America and Asia.

 - Small and medium sized enterprise

 - Moral responsibility for CSR